 Clouds are classified by their height and appearance from the ground.
 Fortunately most clouds are harmless, and they can help you decipher what the weather is doing.

-Brenda Brock is the chief meteorologist at the National Weather Service in Des Moines.
+Brenda Brock is the Chief Meteorologist at the National Weather Service in Des Moines, Iowa.
 She says cloud types are categorized as low, middle, or high by their position in the atmosphere.

 "Cumulus clouds look like little cotton balls and they have puffy tops.
 As long as they're not growing, that's an indication of a nice day," says Brock.
 "If you've got those stratus clouds which are layered, they're featureless and they're drab.
 And then the highest cloud is a cirrus.
 When the clouds are that high up, they're actually ice crystals rather than drops of water.
 They're whipped around by wind so it looks really pretty and wispy."